pipekit/argo-workflows-ci-example/README.md

 The [Argo Workflows Installation](bootstrap/argo-workflows/) is as out-of-the-box as we could make it while still providing an easy example.
 We adjust the controller config to ensure that Workflows releases PVCs when workflows are complete, as well as some other minor configuration for ease of demonstration.
 We patch the argo-server to disable a requirement for login, and to hide some popups that first-time users will see... again, all with the aim to make the example as smooth as possible.

-Finally, because we intend on using the Workflow to deploy an application into the 'argocd' namespace from the 'argo' namespace, we adjust the Kuberenetes rbac to allow the argo serviceaccount read/write access to the argocd namespace.
+Finally, because we intend on using the Workflow to deploy an application into the 'argocd' namespace from the 'argo' namespace, we adjust the Kubernetes rbac to allow the argo serviceaccount read/write access to the argocd namespace.

 ingress-nginx is installed purely to allow you to access the Argo Workflows UI and the UI of your final application.